Broods: 2016–2018: Conscious and solo projects

-Broods began writing material for a follow up album immediately after releasing their debut.
+Broods began writing material for a follow-up album immediately after releasing their debut.
 They experimented with adding live instrumentation – guitar, organ and electric piano – to their synthesizer-based electronic sound.
 The duo released the first single, "Free", on 1 April 2016, working again with producer Joel Little, which has a heavier industrial style.
 Their second album, Conscious, was released on 24 June 2016, and includes collaborations with Lorde and Tove Lo.

 Georgia married long-term partner Jacob Wieblitz in 2016.
 The couple honeymooned in Bali.
 Caleb and Georgia moved to Los Angeles in April 2016, and opened again for Ellie Goulding on the North American leg of her Delirium World Tour.
 Broods appeared on The Late Late Show with James Corden in May, and featured on the Jarryd James single, "1000×", released on 17 June 2016.
 New Zealand actress Rose McIver appeared in the video for their song "Heartlines".
 Broods toured Australia, New Zealand, and North America through mid-2016, and were joined by Jarryd James in August.
 Their cousin, Jonathan Nott, played drums on the tour.
 BROODS won five New Zealand Music Awards in November, and supported Two Door Cinema Club on tour.
 They toured Europe with Tove Lo in March 2017.
 In January 2018, Georgia released a solo album titled The Venus Project.
 That same month, Caleb released the single "Make Me Feel" under the name Fizzy Milk.
 In October and November, Broods as opening act joined American singer-songwriter Taylor Swift’s Reputation Stadium Tour during the Oceania leg.

-2018–present: Don't Feed the Pop Monster and Space Island
+2018–present: Don't Feed the Pop Monster, Space Island, and solo work

 On 8 August 2018, Broods released "Peach" – the first single from their third studio album Don't Feed the Pop Monster.
 The music video was released on 5 September and offered the first glimpse into the new image that Broods would be presenting.
 This new image was created by Georgia and Caleb after they were dropped by their label, Capitol Records, following Broods' second album, Conscious.
 Previously, the creative direction of Broods had been mainly controlled by their label, however, this time around the siblings had full control over how they wanted to present themselves.
 The band released their third album Don't Feed the Pop Monster on 1 February 2019.
-In early 2021 they released Guilty Love with Ladyhawke (musician), which went on to feature in Ladyhawke's Time Flies (Ladyhawke album) album.
+In early 2021 they released Guilty Love with Ladyhawke, which went on to feature in Ladyhawke's Time Flies album.

 A social media post by the band on 1 September 2021 mentioned their fourth album Space Island.
 They went on to release a trio of singles before the album; "Piece of My Mind", "Heartbreak" and "Like a Woman", all of which follow a story.

+In 2023, singer Georgia Nott began working on material for a new solo project entitled Georgia Gets By.
+The first single, "Easier to Run", was released on June 22.
+The second single, "Happiness Is an 8 Ball", was released on August 1.